ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-08/jupyter_cell_input_output.md

 Breaking this down a but we see on the first line marked with `In[1]` that we have defined some items in a list.

-On the second line we output a single item and because it's the last item executed it gets placed into the output for that cell which is `Out[2]` (note that this is just the default behavior, you can change this if you want).
+On the second line we output a single item, and because it's the last item executed it gets placed into the output for that cell which is `Out[2]` (note that this is just the default behavior, you can change this if you want).

 You can interact directly with the `In` and `Out` from within cells themselves like so: